 Candidates should be aware that each department may establish its own criteria within these policy guidelines, and candidates must abide by the department decision.
-Thus even if a student has satisfied one of the criteria above, the department must approve the waiver by petitioning the Associate Dean of Graduate Studies and can require that its GWAR-satisfying course still be taken.
+Thus even if a student has satisfied one of the criteria above, the department must approve the waiver and can require that its GWAR-satisfying course still be taken.
 Graduate courses can also not be taken for credit by examination.